quinngroup/Generative-Models/README.md

-neg-inf-loss-model.py - Early attempt at reproducing CNN from CNN_T.py, resulting in a negative ifinite loss. testNet2.py - Successful CNN using the MNIST data set vaeTest1.py - First attempt at implementing a Variational Auto Encoder on  a very basic neural net, using the MNIST data.
+neg-inf-loss-model.py - Early attempt at reproducing CNN from CNN_T.py, resulting in a negative ifinite loss. testNet2.py - Successful CNN using the MNIST data set vaeTest1.py - First attempt at implementing a Variational Auto Encoder on  a very basic neural net, using the MNIST data. vaeTest2.py - First SUCCESSFUL attempt at implementing a Variational Auto Encoder on a very basic neural net, using the MNIST data. vae4LayerConv.py - A Variational Auto Encoder with 4 hidden convolutional layers in the encoder and 1 hidden fully-connected layer in the decoder, as well as graphical embedding after 10 epochs vae10LayerConv.py - A Variational Auto Encoder with 10 hidden convolutional layers in the encoder and 1 hidden fully-connected layer in the decoder, as well as graphical embedding after 10 epochs

 1/23/19: Covered basic VAE [3], and beta-vae [5], started implementation of a simple FF-VAE.
 Discussed goals for next month.
   February Goals: Establish potential model architectures, run initial tests.

+1/30/19: Uploaded vaeTest2.py, the first successful Feet-Forward Variational Auto Encoder.
+Finished vae4LayerConv.py and vae10LayerConv.py, 2 Variational Auto Encoders with 4 and 10 hidden convolutional layers in their encoders, respectively.
+Added graphical embedding functionality to vae4LayerConv.py and vae10LayerConv.py to visualize the constructed latent spaces after 10 epochs.
+Began attempting to determine how to add legends to the scatter plots used to present the graphical embeddings.